 Become consciously aware of your tension and ask: What are my options for coping with my tension right now?
 Brainstorm options ahead of time and create a list because you won’t be able to process in the moment.
 For example: take a very deep breath, then silently count to 10 backwards.
 Another idea: eliminate distractions.
-Turn off the cell phone, send others out of the room, pull the car over, turn off music… You must strategically choose your response to a common situation, which is a key element of CBT (cognitive behavioral therapy), and it works.
+Turn off the cell phone, send others out of the room, pull the car over, turn off the music… You must strategically choose your response to a common situation.

 Ways to calm your child in the moment

 Note: the techniques are different for each child depending on their disorder and its characteristics.
-Experiment to find out what works with your child’s typical patterns at home, in school, with others, or other situations that are typically stressful.
+Experiment to find out what works with your child’s typical patterns at home, in school, with others, and in other situations that are stressful for them.

-Redirect their focus.
 Draw attention to something to distract them in the moment (this is a useful kind of channel-changing).
-A young child could be directed to a physical activity (draw, push clay around, throw a Nerf ball against the wall), a teen can be asked to play their favorite music (even if you hate it), shoot baskets, or take the dog for a walk.
+A young child could be directed to a physical activity (draw, grapple with clay, throw a Nerf ball against the wall), a teen can be allowed to play their favorite music (if you hate it, have them use headphones, or you use earplugs, seriously.); shoot baskets; or take the dog for a walk.

 Calming your home for the long term